Network issues or error messages referencing PGPlsp.dll on machines running PGP Encryption Desktop (Symantec Encryption Desktop)

 Note: For information on why this issue happened, see article 191174.
 This issue has been resolved in Symantec Encryption Desktop 10.5 MP1.

-Many third party applications use the network stack in order to perform network functions and conflicts can arise.
+Many third party applications use the network stack in order to perform network functions and conflicts may arise.

-If the above is not possible, the below workaround could be used.
-This is provided as-is.
+This workaround is provided as-is.
 Following these steps should be done only if proper backups have been taken of the system in case unexpected behavior occurs.

 msiexec /i PGPDesktop64_en-US.msi PGP_INSTALL_LSP=0